 My grandma Edna Mills used to make this every year as part of our Christmas dinner.
 She's been gone for a few years, but we still carry on the delicious tradition of Grandma's Cajun pork. —Tonya Cline, Greenville, Ohio

 This juicy roast lends itself to variation, as apricot preserves would also work well.
 The flavors blend together perfectly to create a subtle hint of Asian flair. — Jeannie Klugh, Lancaster, Pennsylvania

-"I first tasted this dish at an office potluck, and now I serve it often when company comes," says Darlene Markel, a Salem, Oregon field editor.
+"I first tasted this dish at an office potluck, and now I serve it often when company comes," says Darlene Brenden, a Salem, Oregon field editor.
 "I set out an array of toppings and let everyone fix their own taco salad."